marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Generated image in the cart defaults to product image when generation fails
 * TWEAK: Add live preview to the Cutstomizer options
 * FEATURE: Added an new theme Le Bolide
 * FEATURE: Added the possibility for step by step progression for a selection of configurator themes.